Baby Loveys: When and How to Introduce Them Safely - Baby Chick

 After buying your lovey, the first thing you need to do is buy a hundred more!
 Okay, not a hundred, but get at least one backup.
 This will be what your little one uses to feel comfortable, so you’ll want extras.
 Trust me, you don’t want it to be bedtime and the lovey is still wet in the washing machine because you forgot to switch it to the dryer.
 I am speaking from experience here—cue toddler meltdown.

 Before you present the new lovey to your little one, sleep with it yourself for a night.
 Babies are comforted by the smell of Mama.
-If this new thing smells like Mommy, your little one will instantly be interested.
+If this new thing smells like Mommy, your little one will instantly be drawn to it.

 How to Introduce the Lovey

-The first time you introduce the lovey, you want your baby to be in a calm, happy state.
-Don’t give it to them when they’re hungry or scared because we don’t want to associate these feelings with the lovey.
-Show them how soft it is.
-Rub it on their arm or cheeks.
-Let them explore the different textures.
-You can also give the lovey a name.
+The first time you offer the lovey, make sure your baby is in a happy, relaxed state.
+Don’t give it to them when they’re hungry or scared—we don’t want to associate those feelings with the lovey.
+Show them how soft it is by gently rubbing it on their arm or cheeks.
+Let them explore the different textures, and consider giving the lovey a cute name.

-The best way to encourage your child to connect with their lovey and associate it with sleep is to consistently use it as part of the bedtime (and nap) routine.
+The best way to help your baby connect with their lovey and associate it with sleep is to use it consistently during your bedtime routine (and naptime).

-If a bath is part of your bedtime routine, bring the lovey into the bathroom when it’s time to get out and say, “Lovey is getting sleepy and wants you to come snuggle!
-It’s time to get out of the bath.”
-Let them hold it as you wrap them in a towel.
+1. After bath time: Bring the lovey into the bathroom and say something like, “Lovey is sleepy and wants to snuggle!”
+Let your baby hold it as you wrap them in a towel.

 Share